dhessler/crypto-secure-shuffle/README.md

 # Usage

-Note the provided array is shuffled in place, and so the original array is mutated.
+Note the original array is mutated, as it is shuffled in place for efficiency.
-Also note that this algorithm is asynchronous, and so returns a promise.
+Also note that this method is asynchronous.
-For convenience, the returned promise resolves to the shuffled array.
+For convenience the returned promise resolves to the shuffled array.

 ```js
 const shuffle = require("crypto-secure-shuffle");